qutip/qutip/doc/guide/guide-steady.rst

 Introduction
 ============

+For open quantum systems with decay rates larger than the corresponding excitation rate, the system will tend toward a steady-state as :math:`t\rightarrow\infty` that satisfies the equation

+:math:`\frac{\partial\rho_{ss}}{\partial t}=\mathcal{L}\rho_{ss}=0`.

-For open quantum systems with decay rates larger than the corresponding excitation rate, the system will tend toward a steady-state as :math:`t\rightarrow\infty`.
-For many these systems, solving for the asymptotic state vector can be achieved using an iterative method faster than master equation or Monte Carlo methods.
-In QuTiP, the steady-state solution for a system Hamiltonian or Louivillian is given by :func:`qutip.steady.steadystate` or :func:`qutip.steady.steady`, respectively.
-Both of these functions use an inverse power method with a random initial state.
-(Details of these methods may be found in any iterative linear algebra text.)
+For many these systems, solving for the asymptotic density matrix :math:`\rho_{ss}` can be achieved using an iterative method faster than master equation or Monte Carlo simulations.
+In QuTiP, the steady-state solution for a system Hamiltonian or Liouvillian is given by :func:`qutip.steady.steadystate` or :func:`qutip.steady.steady`, respectively.
+Both of these functions use a shifted inverse power method with a random initial state that finds the zero eigenvalue.
 In general, it is best to use the :func:`qutip.steady.steadystate` function with a given Hamiltonian and list of collapse operators.
 This function will automatically build the Louivillian for you and then call the :func:`qutip.steady.steady` function.

 .. _steady-usage: